FranckPachot/ybdemo/docker/yb-lab/README.md

 ## Inspect the performance metrics

-the `ybwr.sql` script collects the metrics from the tserver json endpoints, stores them, and displays a report every 10 seconds.
+the `ybwr.sql` script collects the metrics from the tserver json endpoints, stores them, and displays a report every 10 seconds. if the yb-lab_yb-demo-metrics service is not started you can run:
 ```
 docker exec -it yb-lab_yb-demo-connect_1 bash client/ybdemo.sh ybwr
 ```